-The IMU’s gyroscopes and accelerometers are calibrated using static measurements at various positions of π/2 radians on all axes, using recorded gravity as a control measurement (essentially, tilting the board by 90 degrees in all directions).
+The IMU’s gyroscopes and accelerometers are calibrated using static measurements at increments of π/2 radians on all axes, using recorded gravity as a control measurement (essentially, tilting the board by 90 degrees in all directions).
 The calibrate.py program is used to undertake this calibration and the resulting offset values added to the imudata.py IMU data-capture script so that captured data has the calibration offsets applied as data is recorded.

-The two dataset (IMU and robotic arm) measurements are to be manually synchronised.
+The two dataset (IMU and robotic arm) measurements are manually synchronised.
 To undertake this, when an experiment is performed, data from the central IMU and the robotic arm should be visually investigated to determine when movement is first detected.
 The two elapsed time positions can be entered into the appropriate MATLAB command script for that experiment and the MATLAB processing steps can then be re-applied to the data to achieve alignment.

 It is tempting to just align the data samples with an offset based on sample position rather than time but, as is the nature of general use multitasking operating systems, the data sampling rate will not be consistent and results like Figures 3.1 to 3.6 will be seen.
 Figure 3.1 shows the result of very poor alignment.
 Figure 3.2 is the result of aligning data over the entire dataset which appears to be acceptable over the entire dataset, but Figures 3.3-3.6 show the inevitable variations in timing of this approach.